sjfoz1019/307backend/README.md

 Returns a list of all ads associated with campaign of specified campID.
 Data returned for each ad is equivalent to **GET /campaigns/{campID}/ads/{adID}**
 #### POST
 Creates a new ad under the given campaign.
 Required fields:
-- *mainText*
+- *mainText* - Title or main text of the ad
-- *subText*
+- *subText* - Secondary text of the ad
-- *url* where the ad takes the user when clicked
+- *url* - where the ad takes the user when clicked
-- *imagePath* a path to the image to be displayed with the ad
+- *imagePath* - a path to the image to be displayed with the ad

 ### /campaigns/{campID}/ads/{adID}
 #### GET